History of Lahore in Timeline

 June 2007: High Temperature Recorded

-In 2007, the ban on kite-flying in Lahore, which was temporarily lifted for two days, was immediately reimposed after 11 people were killed due to celebratory gunfire, sharp kite-strings, electrocution, and falls related to the competition.
+In 2007, a ban on kite-flying in Lahore, which had been temporarily lifted for two days, was immediately reimposed after 11 people were killed due to celebratory gunfire, sharp kite-strings, electrocution, and falls.

-As of 2008, Lahore's GDP by purchasing power parity was estimated at $40 billion.
+As of 2008, Lahore's gross domestic product (GDP) by purchasing power parity (PPP) was estimated at $40 billion.

-In 2009, the Walled City of Lahore restoration project commenced, with the Punjab government restoring the Royal Trail from Akbari Gate to the Lahore Fort with funding from the World Bank.
+In 2009, the Punjab government initiated the Walled City of Lahore restoration project, starting with the Royal Trail from Akbari Gate to the Lahore Fort, funded by the World Bank.

 May 2010: Inauguration of Lahore Expo Centre

-The Lahore Expo Centre was inaugurated on May 22, 2010, as one of the city's biggest projects.
+The Lahore Expo Centre was inaugurated on May 22, 2010.

 In 2011, Lake City, a 9-hole golf course, opened in nearby Raiwind Road.